smaxtec/slate/source/index.html.md

 ]
 ```

 This endpoint retrieves all organisations of the user.
-For the Integration API calls the `organisation_id` is needed to make changes to the animals of the organsation.
+For the Integration API calls the `organisation_id` is needed to make changes to the animals of the organisation.

 **HTTP Request**